steebchen/prisma-client-go/README.md

 COPY go.mod go.sum ./
 RUN go mod download

-# temporarily needed to enforce installing the go client binary
+# prefetch the binaries, so that they will be cached and not downloaded on each change
-RUN go install github.com/prisma/prisma-client-go
+RUN go run github.com/prisma/prisma-client-go prefetch

 COPY . ./